fleabitdev/synth80/README.md

 # Synth80

-**Synth80** is a toy FM synthesiser which runs in the browser.
-It was developed by [Fleabit](https://fleabit.dev) in March 2022 as a portfolio piece.
+[**Synth80**](https://fleabit.dev/synth80) is a toy FM synthesiser which runs in the browser.
+It was developed in March 2022 as a portfolio piece.

 **To build**: see `./build.py --help`